AlaraBread/cool-compiler/readme.txt

-(I reflowed this for you Dr. Kellog, M-q is a cool shortcut :3)
+(I reflowed this for you Dr. Kellogg, M-q is a cool shortcut :3)

 Our compiler goes through five IR stages: InputIr, Trac, Twac, TwacR, and AssemblyIr.